Furosemide monitoring

 • Serum creatinine (for creatinine clearance)

-Defining high risk patients
+High risk patients

-High risk patients includes those:
+High risk patients include:

-• Aged 60 years or over
+• aged 60 years or over

-• With relevant comorbidities such as diabetes mellitus or peripheral arterial disease.
+• with relevant comorbidities such as diabetes mellitus or peripheral arterial disease.

 Ongoing once stable